psevestre/openid-fapi/Financial_API_WD_002.md

 1. shall include the value `openid` into the `scope` parameter in order to activate [OIDC] support
 1. shall require JWS signed ID Token be returned from endpoints;
 1. shall verify that the authorization response was not tampered using ID Token as the detached signature
 1. shall verify that `s_hash` value is equal to the value calculated from the `state` value in the authorization response in addition to all the requirements in 3.3.2.12 of [OIDC].
-Note: this enables the client to to verify that the authorization response was not tampered with, using the ID Token as a detached signature.
+Note: this enables the client to verify that the authorization response was not tampered with, using the ID Token as a detached signature.
 1. shall support both signed and signed & encrypted ID Tokens

 #### 5.2.3.2 JARM